kashalo/vue-table-ak/README.md

  **bulkActions**
 ---

   - type: `boolean`
   - default: `true`

-  This **bulkActions** proprty give you the flexbility to disable or enable the bulk actions feature
+  This **bulkActions** property give you the flexbility to disable or enable the bulk actions feature

    **Example:**
 	 ```javascript